We cannot choose who offends us, but we can choose how to respond when we are offended. ― Moffat Machingura

 Is it worth it to pay attention to those “kids” and what they say?
 Disregard it by picturing them as cheeky and hungry for attention people who are eager to trick and manipulate your emotions.
 Don’t give them that energy.
 Let the “kids” play by themselves without involving your emotions.

-Is there really any point in holding a grudge or stress over it?
+Is there any point in holding a grudge or stress over it?

 6. What For?

-Some people feel aggravated in order to manipulate others.
-And some of them really succeed in that case.
-But to look at this closely, whose health does it cause more harm to?
+Some people feel aggravated to manipulate others.
+And some of them succeed in that case.
+But to look at this carefully, whose health does it cause more harm to?

 7. Future Perspective Filter